James Rochfort Maguire: Family life and education

+Career

 While at Oxford, Maguire became friendly with Cecil Rhodes.
 In 1888, Rhodes sent him with Charles Rudd and Francis Thompson to negotiate a concession of land and mineral rights in Matabeleland from Chief Lobengula at Bulawayo.
 This was signed on 30 October.
 The British South Africa Company was chartered the following October and Maguire was associated with it for the rest of his life.

 Meanwhile, in 1888, Rhodes had reached an agreement with Parnell, whom he admired.
 Rhodes supported Home Rule for Ireland, but saw it as only part of an Imperial federal scheme for the whole British Empire in which all the self-governing territories would send members to the Imperial Parliament.
 He therefore objected to the terms of Gladstone's unsuccessful Home Rule Bill of 1886, which would have ended Irish representation at Westminster.
 He gave Parnell £10,000 for the Irish Party's funds in exchange for an undertaking that the Party would promote the continuation of Irish members at Westminster (in the event both later Home Rule Bills, in 1893 and 1912, did provide for this).

 Maguire, who shared Rhodes' admiration for Parnell, became the main link between Rhodes and Parnell, and a seat was found for him at an uncontested by-election at North Donegal in June 1890.
 Less than six months later, however, the Irish Party split over Parnell's leadership.
 Maguire continued his support for Parnell, and, after Parnell's death in October 1891, for the embattled Parnellites.
 This meant that he was faced with a real fight at the general election of 1892.
 Then, he contested West Clare, defeating the Anti-Parnellite candidate convincingly by over 1,000 votes.
 However, at the following general election in 1895, after the destruction of the second Home Rule Bill by the House of Lords in 1894, Maguire lost the seat to a fresh Anti-Parnellite candidate, by 403 votes.

 His later career was almost entirely concerned with South and central Africa.
 He went through the Siege of Kimberley in the Boer War with Rhodes, accompanied by his wife.
 After Rhodes' death in 1902, Maguire carried on his work as a businessman, in the British South Africa Company, as a director of the Consolidated Gold Fields of South Africa, and particularly in the development of the Rhodesian railway system of which he was chairman for many years.

 He was appointed a Commander of the Order of the British Empire in the 1918 New Year Honours for his efforts during the First World War.

 According to The Times, among dozens of friends and associates from his imperial career who attended his funeral on 24 April 1925, there was only one representative of the Irish nationalist movement, namely his former Parnellite colleague John O'Connor.